Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/contact/index.md

 ## Email

 Whenever in doubt, your best bet is to **mail me**!
-To keep things simple, I collect everything on my main work email:
+All my websites have a custom email address called "harmonize".
+Because calling it "tiamopastoor@tiamopastoor.com" felt quite silly, and calling it "contact" is bland, and I like singing (together).

 <p style="text-align: center; font-size: 1.5em;">
-    <a href="mailto:tiamopastoor@gmail.com">tiamopastoor@gmail.com</a>
+    <a href="mailto:harmonize@tiamopastoor.com">harmonize@tiamopastoor.com</a>
 </p>

 ## Feedback / Reviews